 The District shall maintain a record of the identity of a District employee who elects for the employee’s identity to remain confidential.

+Notification to Teaching Staff of Threat

+As soon as safe and practicable after an administrator or team receives information regarding a threat against a campus, including a threat made through social media, the appropriate administrator or the team shall immediately provide to each member of the teaching staff, including teacher aides, who may be directly affected by the threat a statement containing the following information:

+The existence of the threat;

+The nature of the threat; and

+Any other pertinent detail to ensure student and staff safety.

+The Superintendent shall develop administrative regulations to ensure that the required notice is provided to the teaching staff in accordance with law.
+The administrative regulations may also address notification of other appropriate employees on the affected campus.

 Imminent Threats or Emergencies

 A member of the team or any District employee may act immediately to prevent an imminent threat or respond to an emergency, including contacting law enforcement directly.